FAQ

 How can I support The E-Waste Column?

 If you enjoy the column and newsletter, you can support us by telling a friend or colleague about our work or by donating a cup of tea.
-You can also purchase a subscription to our pilot e-learning platform here.
+You can also purchase a subscription to our e-learning platform here.
 You will find even more ways to support our work here.

 Was your question not answered?